ghousseyn/phiber/README.md

 Phiber is a lightweight MVC PhP framework featuring:

-- A comprehensive router with zero configuration required
+- A comprehensive router with zero configuration required Routes can be Simple or RegEx enabled with named parameters

 ```
 # for this url for exmaple